 As stated in the introduction, the purpose of the education process is to help households reduce energy use to a more affordable level.
 The "Action Plan" is a key to this process.
-It keeps the focus on concrete "doable" actions, which will result in usage.
+It keeps the focus on concrete "do-able" actions, which will result in usage.
 It provides a written document that encourages commitment, and it is a simple list.

-The homeowner should be strongly encouraged by their contractor to write down 4 energy saving actions in Action Plan, which is included in the Certificate of Completion.
-An example Certificate of Completion can be seen on the following page.
+The homeowner should be strongly encouraged by their contractor to write down 4 energy saving actions in Action Plan, which is included in the Certificate of Completion and can be found in the Program Manual.